 What Prenatal Detection Involves

-Understanding whether autism can be identified before birth involves exploring several areas:
+To understand whether autism can be identified before birth, we need to explore several areas:

 - Genetic testing methods